ecneladis/aws-mfa/README.md

                         role.
 By default, this is your local username.
 --token TOKEN, --mfa-token TOKEN
-                        Provide MFA token as an argument --no-keychain           Do not use system keychain to store long term credentials
+                        Provide MFA token as an argument --no-keychain           Do not use system keychain to store or retrieve long term credentials
 ```

 **Argument precedence**: Command line arguments take precedence over environment variables.